 The Company has implemented a hedging strategy because it has, directly and indirectly, several investments outside of Canada, currently in the United States, India, Chile and the United Kingdom.
 The Company has also advanced loans to investee companies and the CEP VI Fund which are denominated in foreign currency.
 The general partner priority distributions and management fees for Clairvest Equity Partners VI are denominated in United States Dollars whereas the Company's overhead costs are in Canadian dollars.
 In order to limit its exposure to changes in the value of foreign denominated currencies relative to the Canadian dollar, Clairvest and its acquisition entities, subject to certain exceptions, entered into foreign exchange hedging positions against these foreign denominated currencies.
-As at December 31, 2021, the Company's foreign exchange exposure with respect to approximately 55% of the Clairvest Equity Partners VI general partner priority distributions and management fees, the Chilean Peso and Indian Rupee are unhedged.
-In addition, there is a timing difference between the balance sheet date and the investment valuation date given the timing of which information is available to make this determination.
+As at December 31, 2022, the Company's material foreign exchange exposure comprised of its Chilean peso-denominated and Indian rupeedenominated balances as they are unhedged.
+In addition, there is a timing difference between the consolidated statement of financial position date and the investment valuation date given the timing of which information is available to make this determination.
 This could result in a delay in the implementation of the Company's hedging strategy.
 Accordingly, a significant depreciation in value in these currencies could result in a material impact to the performance of Clairvest, its investment portfolio and the carried interest the Company could earn from the CEP Funds.